SandeepSokle/cashCounter.in/README.md

 # cashCounter.in

+I am just creating a cash counter calculator for the practice of DOM and LocalStorage

+this work well on computer and mobile also:

 Calculate money using this Web app

-Alowed input only number value.except value not enter (you can enter 2e34).
+Allowed input only numeric value. except for value not enter (you can enter 2e34).

 history of calculation recode automatic

-if error in input (enter non number value) erase only that input but another values are unchanged
+if an error in input (enter non-number value) erase only that input but other values are unchanged

-when click on calulate button value show in history
+when clicking on calculate button value show in the history

-calculate money in two type one is same type of money and total value
+calculate the money in two type one is the same type of money and total value

-reset button can reset all values from calculator
+the reset button can reset all values from the calculator

 reset history button clear all history